prasad-pai/prasad-pai.github.io/README.md

 # Reading List

 This list keeps track of the books I have read starting the year 2020.
 The links where available point to interesting reviews of the book.
-A few of thelinks point to amazon.com because I most likely picked up these books on a whim.
+A few of the links point to amazon.com because I most likely picked up these books on a whim.

 Books that I liked are marked with an asterisk.